Geography (GEOG)

 GEOG 3422 (3) Political Ecology

-Introduces students to political ecology, an influential approach to understanding society-environment relationships.
-Explores issues including different philosophies of nature and wilderness, the politics of conservation, causes of environmental degradation, environmental conflict and indigenous ecological knowledge.
+Political ecology is an influential approach to understanding society-environment relationships.
+Learn about issues including different philosophies of nature and wilderness, the politics of conservation, causes of environmental degradation, environmental conflict and indigenous ecological knowledge and understand their importance in our society.

 Recommended: Prerequisite GEOG 1972.